Democratic Gov. Andy Beshear will win second term in Kentucky, CNN projects | KRDO

 “This is to you, Daniel Cameron,” she says in the ad, looking directly into a camera.
 “To tell a 12-year-old girl she must have the baby of her stepfather who raped her is unthinkable.”

+At one point at his victory rally Tuesday night, Beshear thanked Duvall, saying, “Because of her courage, this commonwealth is going to be a better place and people are going to reach out for the help they need.”

-Democrats also worked to tie Cameron to Beshear’s predecessor, Republican Matt Bevin, on issues such as education and health care.
+During the campaign, Democrats worked to tie Cameron to Beshear’s predecessor, Republican Matt Bevin, on issues such as education and health care.
 Republicans, in turn, tried to nationalize the race by tying the governor to President Joe Biden and emphasizing Trump’s endorsement of Cameron.

 Besides abortion, Beshear’s campaign also emphasized his leadership of the state through the COVID-19 pandemic, deadly tornadoes in 2021, and catastrophic flooding in 2022.